Bolzano-Weierstrass-plan/.github/profile/README.md

 1. Same as Deepak's Rule #1.
 During the times I dedicate for a specific TODO, such as coding or exercising but excluding trival activities like eating or sleeping, the rule is to never open the phone unless I get a notification.
 In the case of someone contacting me, I should only use, for example, the Call app.
-Never leave the app of the origin.
+Never leave the app of origin.
 Close the phone as soon as it's done.
 3. Every day, meditate at least 10 minutes.
 It must be in the sitting down position.